nyzhang1227/SPH_FEM_2D_cutting_gpu/README.md

 ## Features
 - **GPU-Accelerated Computation**: Leverages CUDA to significantly speed up the simulation process, making it suitable for large-scale simulations.
-- **Thermaomechanical Analysis**: Provides the thermomechanical results including temperature, process forces, residual stresses and so on, which is critical for understanding the cutting process in metals.
+- **Thermomechanical Analysis**: Provides the thermomechanical results including temperature, process forces, residual stresses and so on, which is critical for understanding the cutting process in metals.
 - **Tool Wear Modeling**: Includes models for tool wear, offering insights into tool life and performance during cutting.
 - **Flexible Input and Output**: Supports customizable input parameters for simulation scenarios and outputs data in formats compatible with visualization tools (e.g., VTK).
 <p align="center">